jogaklaa/Recipes/CinnamonRolls.md

   * Cut dough in half if needed
 7. Cut roll into 1 inch segments and place in a greased pan
 8. Let rise until double in size
-9. But in oven for 10 minutes
+9. Put in oven for 10 minutes

-## Part 3
+## Part 3: Frosting
 ### Ingredients
 * 1/2 Cup Soft Butter
 * 3/2 Cup Powdered Sugar